Impulse Team’s Massive Years-Long Mostly-Undetected Cryptocurrency Scam

 Our investigation ended with over a thousand domains related to this fraud, created within the timeframe of January 2021 to May 2023.
 Furthermore, we found a few cryptocurrency-related fraudulent domains possibly connected to the authors being active as far back as 2016.

 In terms of the website design, more content is generally shown on the first page to make it appear safe and legitimate to potential visitors.
 In addition, each of the websites had a section that showed the real-time prices of major cryptocurrencies, in an attempt to further mimic legitimate platforms.

-The Impulse Project affiliate programme
+The Impulse Project affiliate program

 To become part of the project, new affiliates need to contact the Impulse Team and subscribe to the service.
-We couldn’t find information regarding the rates applied by the threat actor, but joining these types of programmes typically requires a fee.
+We couldn’t find information regarding the rates applied by the threat actor, but joining these types of programs typically requires a fee.
 Furthermore, a percentage of every fraudulent transaction goes to the masterminds.

 Impulse Team provides several screen captures showing their interface, as shown in Figure 7.
 Screen captures of the main admin interface used by the Impulse Team are also shown.

 Affiliates need to register the domain names themselves before giving them to the Impulse Team.
 This is the reason for the many different registration methods for domain names.
 Once the affiliates have their domains, they are configured with scripts provided by the Impulse Team that are used for CloudFlare services.

 Affiliates get one database for their websites.
 This means that if a victim creates an account on one website, the credentials also work for all the other websites used by the affiliate.
 This provides additional evidence that the affiliates run their own operation separately from each other.

 During our investigation, we were able to find one website that did not correspond to the others.